m-mizen/game-of-life-ts/readme.md

 Runs pretty slow for now but works.

-To compile to javascript, install typescript and run `tsc -t ESNext ./js/main.ts` from the root directory
+To compile to javascript, install typescript and run `tsc` from the root directory

 Uses CSS grid to position all of the cells.
 Won't work on older browsers at all.